Astrophytum caput-medusae D. R. Hunt

 The flowers are diurnal, yellow with an orange center, and appear in fall.
 Fruits are green, fleshy when young, covered with lanceolate scales, and woolly in the axil.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Repot regularly to help them develop.
 Astrophytums should be repotted at the beginning of the growing season for best results, allowing them to grow into the impressive specimens for which the genus is known.
-Protect your hands before repotting due to their stiff spikes and lift the plant out all at once, then replace in a larger pot and backfill with soil.
-Don't overwater or overfeed newly repotted cacti, as disturbances can be hard on them… – See more at: How to Grow and Care for Astrophytum.
+Protect your hands before repotting due to their stiff spikes.
+Lift the plant out at once, then replace it in a larger pot and backfill the soil.
+Don't overwater or overfeed newly repotted cacti, as disturbances can be complicated for them.

-Native to northern Mexico.
+Astrophytum caput-medusae is native to northern Mexico.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus